 Even though smaller stripers are everywhere, water district officials ask anglers to handle undersized fish with care to keep the fishing here going at the level it is now.

-The Bay Area and other parts of the state has lots of striper fishing hot spots.
+More: The Bay Area and other parts of the state has lots of striper fishing hot spots.
 Find all the best striped bass fishing spots in California.
 Also, read up on striper fishing techniques that work best in freshwater.

 Los Vaqueros Reservoir has some of the best trout action in the entire Bay Area.